10 Best Music Marketing Campaigns

 Initially, this started as a way of Spotify users showing their year in review around the mid-2010s and what they had listened to on the platform.

-Now, it's grown into an important music industry event with both users and artists proudly displaying their stats from the start of December.
+Now, it's grown into an important music industry event with both users and artists proudly displaying their stats from early December.

 For the music streaming platform, Wrapped is a key way of going viral on social media at a time of year when it is notoriously challenging to do so amid a deluge of festive content.